mdmunoz/mdmunoz.github.io/_posts/2025-09-26-novels-of-religious-paranoia.markdown

 No one understands my insistence that this is my favorite thing, so here’s a list (one per author for brevity).
 Please [send suggestions](mailto:matthew@knucklebones.rip).

+*When you believe in things
+That you don’t understand
+Then you suffer*

+—Stevie Wonder

 - Adolfo Bioy Casares, *The Invention of Morel*
 - Aliya Whiteley, *The Beauty*
 - Álvaro Enrigue, *You Dreamed of Empires*